spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/delete-cluster-profile.md

 3. Select the profile you want to delete.
 To delete the profile and all its versions, click the **three-dots Menu** and select **Delete**.

-  If you are not sure whether a profile has more than one version and you want to delete a specific version, select the profile to display its details page.
+  If you are not sure whether a profile has more than one version, or you want to delete a specific version, select the profile to display its details page.
 Use the **drop-down Menu** next to the profile name and select the version to delete, click on the **Settings** button, and select **Delete**.

 You have successfully deleted a cluster profile or profile version.